Zerg00s/FlowPowerAppsMigrator/README.md

 # Flow & Power Apps Migrator

 Have you ever tried moving canvas apps or cloud flows across Microsoft 365 tenants or sites?
 This is a common task when deploying apps and flows to production.
-Apps and flows have to be exported, imported and SharePoint actions manually updated.
-These manual updates are error-prone and labor intensive. **Flow & Power Apps Migrator** automatically converts exported flows and apps to be compatible with the target environment.
+Apps and flows must be exported, and imported, and SharePoint actions must be manually updated.
+These manual updates are error-prone and labor-intensive. **Flow & Power Apps Migrator** automatically converts exported flows and apps to be compatible with the target environment.

 Flow & Power Apps Migrator also helps you migrate **SharePoint lists** that are used as a dependency for your Apps and Flows.
 There is an interactive UI form that lets you do just that.